-Any subsequent SET UP EVENT LIST command replaces the current list of events supplied in the previous SET UP EVENT LIST command.
-The SET UP EVENT LIST command can also be used to remove the entire list of events current in the terminal; see clause 6.6.16.
+Any subsequent SET UP EVENT LIST command replaces the current list of events supplied in the previous SET UP EVENT LIST command can also be used to remove the entire list of events current in the terminal; see clause 6.6.16.
 The list of events provided by the UICC in the last SET UP EVENT LIST command shall be removed if the terminal is powered off or the UICC is removed or electrically reset.